CanyonCasa/BackpackPlus/README.md

 **make list**: Lists the temp directory

 **make burn**: Uploads the code to the Backpack using AVRDUDE.
+Reset the Backpack (i.e. ground Reset pin on backside) to enter bootloader mode (red LED flashes).
+Then run *make burn* command.

+**make flash**: Download the code from the Backpack using AVRDUDE.
 Reset the Backpack to enter bootloader mode (red LED flashes).
-Then run *make build* command.

-**make flash**: Download the code from the Backpack using AVRDUDE.Reset the Backpack to enter bootloader mode (red LED flashes).
 Then run *make flash* command.
 Code placed in temp folder as flash.hex

 **make eeprom**: Download the EEPROM data from the Backpack using AVRDUDE. then dumps to console using hex2Txt.py script.
 Reset the Backpack to enter bootloader mode (red LED flashes).
 Then run *make eeprom* command.
 EEPROM hex file placed in temp folder as ee.hex

-**TBD**

 ### Download Code and EEPROM/Uploading Code